 Applicants should submit a cover letter and curriculum vitae or resume via email to Dr. Alissa Brown, Director of Counseling, at firstname.lastname@example.org.
-Selected applicants will be invited for an interview to be held over Zoom.
+Selected applicants will be invited for an interview to be held in person.
 Offers will be contingent upon clearance of a Criminal Background Check and Child Abuse Clearance to be provided by the applicant.

 All questions about the Graduate Training Program or application process may be directed to Dr. Alissa Brown at email@example.com or 610-902-8596.